psliitkgp/psliitkgp.github.io/_projects/4_project.md

 ---
 layout: page
 title: project 4
-description: another without an image
+description: another without an image.
+Some description about the project.
 img:
 importance: 3
-category: fun
+category: Completed
 ---

 Every project has a beautiful feature showcase page.